 The school uses data on inequalities of outcome and involvement when setting itself objectives for achievable and measurable improvements.
-These are outlined in the school's accessibility plan, development plan and at the end of this published information.
+These are outlined in the school's accessibility plan and development plan.

-We record and report instances of discriminatory language or bullying, and we tackle these in accordance with the County Council's recently revised guidance for dealing with discriminatory incidents and hate crime.
-In the past we have recorded and reported only racist incidents to the Local Authority and worked in a responsive, constructive way with the neighbourhood policing team and Community Engagement Officer to resolve this issue to everyone's satisfaction.
+In accordance with Ofsted's guidance, we record and report instances of discriminatory language or bullying, and we tackle these in accordance with the County Council's guidance for dealing with discriminatory incidents.